xandery-geek/BadCM/README.md

 # BadCM
-> Offical implementation for the work "BadCM: Invisible Backdoor Attack against Cross-Modal Learning".
+> Offical implementation for the paper "BadCM: Invisible Backdoor Attack against Cross-Modal Learning", which has been accepted by IEEE TIP.

 <center>
 <img src='figures/framework.jpg' alt='framework.jpg'>